naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 **A PID is permantly assigned to an object**
 Naturalis will try to assure the permanent assignment to an object.
+Naturalis makes a dedicated effort to assure the permanent assignment to an object.

 **A PID is actionable**
 Naturalis PURL specimen service is highly actionable.